2024 Taiwanese legislative election: Electoral system

+Taiwan's Central Election Commission uses an active household registration system, therefore no citizen has to actively register.
+Electronic voting is not implemented in Taiwanese elections, nor is absentee voting.

 Contesting parties and candidates

 A total of 315 candidates registered for first-past-the-post seats in the 2024 legislative election.
 Sixteen political parties submitted party lists to the Central Election Commission (CEC).
 A total of 178 nominees were included on party lists.
 On 15 December 2023, the CEC announced that six first-past-the post candidates, one candidate running for a reserved indigenous seat, and one party list candidate, were ineligible.
 The campaign period officially started on 16 December 2023.